APMonitor/begin_java/10-Methods.md

 ```

 ## Activity
 In this activity, you will write a boolean method ```isEven``` that takes one integer as a parameter and returns true if that integer is even and false if not.
-You will need to use the ```%```  opperator to determine whether or not the integer is even.
-If the remainder of a number devided by two, then it is even.
-You should know that boolean variables can be set to the result of a boolean opperation.
+You will need to use the ```%```  operator to determine whether or not the integer is even.
+If the remainder of a number divided by two, then it is even.
+You should know that boolean variables can be set to the result of a boolean operation.
 For instance:
 ```
 boolean isTen = ((5+8) == 10);
 ```